Sokka06/ModuleController/README.md

 # ModuleController
+![modulecontroller](https://user-images.githubusercontent.com/54811990/142493660-2f6a2e08-5cec-4284-9462-8664e301eb6c.png)

 Something useful for character controllers, view controllers, audio controllers.

-![modulecontroller](https://user-images.githubusercontent.com/54811990/142493660-2f6a2e08-5cec-4284-9462-8664e301eb6c.png)

 ## Getting started
 1. Clone or download repository.
-2. Copy ModuleController from Plugins folder to your project.
+2. Copy **ModuleController** folder from **Plugins** folder to your project.
-3. Take a look at the included Demos to see examples how you can introduce a bit more modularity into your Character Controllers and such.
+3. Take a look at the included *Demos* to see examples how you can introduce a bit more modularity into your *Character Controllers* and such.
 4. Done!

+Developed in *Unity 2020.3.22f1*, but I don't see why it wouldn't work on every Unity version.

 ## How To Use
 1. Create new scripts for your *Module Controller* (named *FooModuleController*, for example) and for your *Module base class* (named *AbstractFooModule*, for example).